anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 - Can only make decisions based on the current state and the immediate input.
 - Cannot handle languages that require unbounded memory, like those involving nested structures or long-term dependencies.

 To solve these issues, a Pushdown Automaton (PDA) was introduced.
 A PDA is an automaton with a **stack** that can store an unbounded amount of memory.
-It can push and pop symbols onto the stack, allowing it to handle languages that require more complex memory access.
+It can push and pop symbols onto the stack, allowing it to handle **context-free languages**( languages that can be described by context-free grammar; languages powerful enough to describe many programming language constructs, such as nested structures (e.g., balanced parentheses, if-else blocks)) that require more complex memory access.
+Simply put, a PDA can recognize languages that a DFA or NFA cannot, making it a more powerful model of computation.

+Bear with me, this will make sense in a bit; I promise.
+The concepts of FSMs lay the groundwork for understanding why this cellular automaton is such a fascinating piece of work by this brilliant British mathematician.

 However, a PDA still has limitations:
 - The stack provides memory, but it's limited in structure (LIFO- Last in First Out).
 - It can't handle languages requiring more general or unbounded memory access.

 This led to the development of the Turing Machine, a theoretical model of computation that can simulate any algorithm or computation that can be performed by a digital computer.
-A Turing machine consists of an infinite tape divided into cells, a read/write head that can move left or right along the tape, and a finite set of states.
+A Turing machine consists of an infinite tape divided into cells, a read/write head that can move left or right along the tape and a finite set of states.
 The machine can read the symbol on the current cell, write a new symbol, move the tape left or right, and change its state based on a set of rules.

 Turing Machine is the pinnacle of computation, as it laid the foundation for modern computers and computational theory.
 It can, in theory, solve any computational problem that can be solved by a digital computer, making it a universal model of computation.
+Whatever we see today, from the smallest microcontroller to the most powerful supercomputers, satelite systems, and AI, all are based on the principles of the Turing Machine.

 The Game of Life has been shown to be Turing complete, meaning it can simulate any computation that a Turing machine can perform, given the right initial conditions.
 Certain configurations in the Game of Life can be used to simulate logic gates, memory, and other components of a computer, demonstrating its computational universality and performing universal computation, making it a fascinating area of study for computer scientists and mathematicians alike.
 It has been studied extensively by computer scientists, mathematicians, and physicists, and has been used to explore a wide range of topics, including complexity theory, artificial life, and emergent behaviour.

 ### Building A CPU in the Game of Life

+We have come this far, let's attempt to build a CPU in the Game of Life; it is capable of doing anything a computer can do.

 A CPU essentially is built up of three main components:
 1. ALU (Arithmetic Logic Unit): Performs arithmetic and logical operations on data.